danielmackay/dotnet-domain-driven-design/README.md

 - Use AggregateRoots for objects that can be created directly
 - All user interactions should go via AggregateRoots
 - Exposed via DbContext
-- Will have a table in the DB
+- Will have a table in t
+- Aggregates can only be pulled in their entirety from the DB.
+This means that all child entities that make up the aggregate root will also be pulled in

 ### Entities

 - Use Entities for objects that are part of an aggregate root and distinguishable by ID (usually a separate table)
-- Entities cannot be modified outside of their aggregate root
+- Entities **cannot be modified outside** of their aggregate root
 - Not exposed via DbContext
 - Will have a table in the DB
 - Internal factory method for creation so that can only be created via aggregate roots